wrench-project/wrench/doc/index.md

 WRENCH comprises four distinct layers:

 - **Simulation Core:**  All necessary simulation models and base abstractions (computing, communicating, storing), provided by [SimGrid](http://simgrid.gforge.inria.fr).
-- **Simulated Core Services:** abstractions for simulated cyberinfrastructure components that can be used by a WMS to execute workflows (compute services, storage services, network proximity services, data location services, etc.).
+- **Simulated Core CI Services:** abstractions for simulated cyberinfrastructure (CI) components that can be used by a WMS to execute workflows (compute services, storage services, network proximity services, data location services, etc.).
 - **Simulated WMS:** simulated WMS implementations (e.g., simulated existing production WMSs, simulated WMS research prototypes).
 - **Top-Level Simulation:** a top-level set of abstractions to instantiate and simulate the execution of arbitrary workflows on arbitrary platforms using a particular WMS implementation.